Joe Biden: First term (2009–2013)

 Biden oversaw infrastructure spending from the Obama stimulus package intended to help counteract the ongoing recession.
 Confronted with rising unemployment through July 2009, Biden acknowledged that the administration had "misread how bad the economy was", but maintained confidence the stimulus package would create many more jobs once the pace of expenditures picked up.
 When he completed that role in February 2011, he said the number of fraud incidents with stimulus monies had been less than one percent.

 Biden's off-message response to a question in April 2009, during the beginning of the swine flu outbreak, led to a swift retraction by the White House.
 The remark revived Biden's reputation for gaffes.
 A hot mic picked up Biden telling Obama that his signing the Patient Protection and Affordable Care Act was "a big fucking deal" on March 23, 2010.
 Despite their different personalities, Obama and Biden formed a friendship, partly based around Obama's daughter Sasha and Biden's granddaughter Maisy, who attended Sidwell Friends School together.

 Biden visited Kosovo in May 2009 and affirmed the U.S. position that its "independence is irreversible".
 He lost an internal debate to Secretary of State Hillary Clinton about sending 21,000 new troops to Afghanistan, but his skepticism was valued, and his views gained more influence as Obama reconsidered his Afghanistan strategy.
 Obama delegated Biden to oversee Iraq policy, and he became the administration's point man in delivering messages to Iraqi leadership before the exit of U.S. troops in 2011.
 (Note: Attributed to multiple sources:)

-President Obama congratulates Biden for his role in shaping the debt ceiling deal which led to the Budget Control Act of 2011.